 The studies listed below comprise the research initiatives funded by APNEP since 2002.
 For a list of all research publications funded by APNEP, click here.
-APNEP is currently developing a comprehensive and searchable database of all APNEP-supported initiatives that have taken place since the founding of the program.
-This database is expected to be available in 2013.
+APNEP is currently developing an online interactive map and comprehensive and searchable database of all APNEP-supported initiatives that have taken place since the founding of the program.
+This map and database are expected to be available in late 2017.

 Amount Awarded by APNEP: $58,440

 Professors Dr. Corbett and Dr. Walsh at East Carolina University have proposed a project that will study the specific effects sea-level rise and storms have on the landscape and its ecosystems.
 Through their research, they hope to determine how the landscape responds to resulting sea-level rise events such as flooding, accelerated erosion, and loss of wetlands.
 More specifically, the researchers are interested in studying the effects of sea-level rise on shoreline and shore zone changes in the Albemarle-Pamlico Estuarine System (APES).